youoldmiyoung/youoldmiyoung/README.md

 - 👋 Hi, I’m @youoldmiyoung!
 You can call me Mia.
 - 📚 I'm a Software Engineering (B.S.) student at Arizona State University.
 - 👀 I’m interested in (backend) web and mobile development, game development, and cybersecurity.
-- 🌱 I’m currently working with Python, JavaScript, C# (within the context of Unity), and Java.
+- 🌱 I’m currently working with Java, C, Python, and C# (within the context of Unity).
 - 📫 How to reach me ...
 Instagram: https://www.instagram.com/miga.exe | email: upon request

 <!---